-3.12 The PRA also does not expect a new information sheet to be provided where an existing customer is moved into a new account (eg at the end of a fixed rate bond term), unless a new deposit-taking contract is entered into.
+3.12 For the avoidance of doubt, the PRA considers that the requirement to obtain acknowledgement of receipt of the information sheet from the depositor does not apply to deposit-taking contracts entered into prior to 3 July 2015.
+The PRA also does not expect a new information sheet to be provided where an existing customer is moved into a new account (eg at the end of a fixed rate bond term), unless a new deposit-taking contract is entered into.